traefik/traefik/docs/user-guide/kubernetes.md

 Kubernetes introduces [Role Based Access Control (RBAC)](https://kubernetes.io/docs/admin/authorization/rbac/) in 1.6+ to allow fine-grained control of Kubernetes resources and api.

-If your cluster is configured with RBAC, you may need to authorize Traefik to use kubernetes API using ClusterRole and ClusterRoleBinding resources:
+If your cluster is configured with RBAC, you may need to authorize Træfik to use the Kubernetes API using ClusterRole and ClusterRoleBinding resources:

 _Note: your cluster may have suitable ClusterRoles already setup, but the following should work everywhere_